Peter Sutcliffe: Early life

 After leaving Baird Television, Sutcliffe worked night shifts at the Britannia Works of Anderton International from April 1973.
 In February 1975, he took redundancy and used half of the £400 pay-off to train as a heavy goods vehicle (HGV) driver.
 On 5 March 1976, Sutcliffe was dismissed from this employment for the theft of used tyres.
 He was unemployed until October 1976, when he found a job as an HGV driver for T. & W.H.
 Clark Holdings Ltd. on the Canal Road Industrial Estate in Bradford.

 Sutcliffe reportedly hired prostitutes as a young man, and it has been speculated that he had a bad experience during which he was conned out of money by a prostitute and her pimp.
-Other analyses of Sutcliffe's actions have not found evidence that he actually sought the services of prostitutes but note that he nonetheless developed an obsession with them, including "watching them soliciting on the streets of Leeds and Bradford."
+Other analyses of Sutcliffe's actions have not found evidence that he actually sought the services of prostitutes but note that he nonetheless developed an obsession with them, including "watching them soliciting on the streets of Leeds and Bradford".

-On 14 February 1967, Sutcliffe met 16-year-old Sonia Szurma, the daughter of Ukrainian and Polish refugees from Czechoslovakia, at the Royal Standard pub on Manningham Lane in Bradford's red-light district; they married on 10 August 1974.
+On 14 February 1967, Sutcliffe met sixteen-year-old Sonia Szurma, the daughter of Ukrainian and Polish refugees from Czechoslovakia, at the Royal Standard, a pub on Manningham Lane in Bradford's red-light district; they married on 10 August 1974.
 Sonia was studying to become a teacher when she was diagnosed with paranoid schizophrenia.
-Her relationship with Sutcliffe was later characterised by the writer Gordon Burn as domineering, with Sonia willing to slap down her husband "like a naughty schoolboy," while Sutcliffe even had to occasionally "contain her physically by pinning her arms to her side" during her common "unprovoked outbursts of rage."
+Her relationship with Sutcliffe was later characterised by the writer Gordon Burn as domineering, with Sonia willing to slap down her husband "like a naughty schoolboy", while Sutcliffe even had to occasionally "contain her physically by pinning her arms to her side" during her common "unprovoked outbursts of rage".
 Barbara Jones, a journalist who had numerous conversations with Sonia, described her as the strangest, coldest and most irritating person she had ever encountered, noting that she was incredibly prickly and demanding.

 Sonia suffered several miscarriages after marrying Sutcliffe, and the couple were informed that she would not be able to have children.
 Sonia eventually resumed her teacher training course, during which time she had an affair with an ice-cream van driver.
-When she completed the course in 1977 and began teaching, she and Sutcliffe used her salary to buy a house at 6 Garden Lane in Heaton, into which they moved on 26 September 1977, and where they were living at the time of Sutcliffe's arrest in 1980.
+When she completed the course in 1977 and began teaching, she and Sutcliffe used her salary to buy a house at 6 Garden Lane in Heaton, into which they moved on 26 September 1977, and where they were living at the time of Sutcliffe's arrest in 1981.